-Wearable devices, fitness apps and a dozen more ways in which you can monitor your health, but when does it all become too much, ask Nandini Reddy.
+Wearable devices, fitness apps and a dozen more ways in which you can monitor a runner’s health, but when does it all become too much, ask Nandini Reddy.

 So did you strap on your wearable device the moment you jumped out of bed?
 Logging in hours slept, monitoring water intake, counting steps, tracking heart rate, calculating calories and walking the extra mile to meal goals sets.
 Ever since wearable devices became a fitness trend.
 All of us have been guilty of doing this – even me!
 But when does it become too much?

 I am not against the FitBits and Garmins of the world and I do know that they are a great way to track your health but when tracking becomes obsessions and if you are getting more upset than happy using the device then it cannot be a good thing right?

 Have you ever run a marathon and used a different app to track your run.
 I did that once and noticed that even though both of us started and stopped at the same point, I had run 9.7kms and my friend had run 10.2kms.
 My app didn’t congratulate me on reaching the 10k mark and felt more than a little deflated.
 But it didn’t make sense because we had run the same track and in the same time and yet we didn’t achieve the same encouragement from the health apps.

 The next victim of tracking was my sleep.
 I was so intent on getting the right curve and the congratulatory note for achieving the right amount of sleep that I couldn’t have slept worse.
 The stress of sleeping right overwhelmed me and if I slept deep woke up refreshed with 5 hours before, now I was feeling worse for the wear with 7 hours of shut eye.